gaehlerm/SoftwareEngineering/README.md

 void SendEmail(Email email);
 ```

 In python (and C++ 20), this problem is less prevalent as keyword arguments are supported.
-Though it is still generally recommended to use a class instead of a tuple as it orders the arguments in a more logical way.
+Though it is still generally recommended to use a class instead of a tuple.
+It orders the arguments in a more logical way.
+The `email` is a higher order object than the three strings.
+It orders these three objects in one logical unit, which makes it much easier to understand the code.

-### Assigning variables in conditions
+### Assigning variables inside conditions

 Don't make assignments within if statements.
 It's hard to read and easy to make mistakes.
 I had to make a C++ example as in python such code isn't even possible.